divyansshu/Word-Antakshari/README.md

 # Word Antakshari Game

-A fun and interactive web-based Word Antakshari game built using Node.js, Express.js, MongoDB, and Vanilla JavaScript.
+A fun and interactive web-based Word Antakshari game built using Node.js, Express.js, MongoDB, and JavaScript.
 Players can submit words, earn scores, and track their streaks.
 It also features a leaderboard to display the top players.

 ---